gabotechs/lazaro/docs/SNAKE_ENV.md

         x = np.array([[[int(i == int(cell)) for i in range(SnakeEnv.CHANNELS)] for cell in row] for row in x]) return torch.tensor(x.transpose((2, 0, 1)), dtype=torch.float32).unsqueeze(0)
 ```
-We have all we need, lets train the agent!
+We have all we need, lets tweak a bit the hyper parameters and train the agent!
 ```python
 env = SnakeEnv()
 agent = CustomAgent(